itsjustmithun/Accenture-Tekstac/README.md

 Functions:

 ## Pull Request Summary
-This pull request description outlines the update of the [junit](https://github.com/junit-team/junit4) dependency from version 4.12 to 4.13.1.
+This pull request updates the JUnit version from 3.8.1 to 4.13.1.
+Here are the key changes:

-The major changes and updates in the new version are:
+**Release Notes:**

-* Release notes for JUnit 4.13.1, 4.13, 4.13 RC 2, 4.13 RC 1, 4.13 Beta 3, 4.13 Beta 2, and 4.13 Beta 1 are provided.
+- The release notes for JUnit 4.13.1, 4.13, 4.13 RC 2, 4.13 RC 1, 4.13 Beta 3, 4.13 Beta 2, and 4.13 Beta 1 are included.
-* The code has undergone several changes, including the addition of a link to `assertThrows` in exception testing and the use of separate lines for annotations in Javadoc.
-* Several issues have been fixed, such as the explicit wrapping of float parameters for consistency and the fix of a GitHub link in the FAQ.

-The update has been made possible by Dependabot, a GitHub tool that automates dependency updates.
-Dependabot has resolved any conflicts with the update and has provided several options for managing the merge of the updated code, such as rebase, recreate, merge, and squash and merge.
+- Release notes for JUnit 4.12, 4.12 Beta 3, 4.12 Beta 2, 4.12 Beta 1, and 4.11 do not have any information.

+**Changelog:**

+- The changelog for JUnit 4.13.1 is included, which covers the following changes:
+  - **Security fix:** TemporaryFolder now limits access to temporary folders on Java 1.7 or later, fixing a local information disclosure vulnerability.
+  - **Test Runners:** The FrameworkField constructor is now public, allowing custom runners to create FrameworkField instances.

+**Dependabot Compatibility Score:**

+The Dependabot compatibility score indicates that the update from JUnit 3.8.1 to 4.13.1 is compatible.

+**Dependabot Commands and Options:**

+This section provides commands and options for interacting with Dependabot, which automates the process of updating dependencies and managing security issues.